 Care of Petunias

-While petunias will grow in a partially shaded location, a fuller and more abundant bloom is produced in full sun.
+While petunias will grow in a partially shaded location, a fuller and more abundant bloom is produced in the full sun.
 Soil prepared before planting petunias should have well-composted organic matter worked in.

 Proper petunia care involves removing spent blooms and the seeds they may produce.
 When deadheading the growing petunias, remove the base of the flower to include seed removal.
 Petunias allowed to go to seed will slow or stop blooming.